Battle of the Ialomița: Background

 The Janissary Corps were a formidable elite infantry units that formed the Ottoman sultan's household troops, they were the first modern standing army, and perhaps the first infantry force in the world to be equipped with firearms, adopted during the reign of Murad II.
-The Slaves of the Porte (janissaries) comprised the disciplined core of the sultan’s army and they fought in most of the major campaigns from 1440–1444.
+The Slaves of the Porte (janissaries) comprised the disciplined core of the sultan's army and they fought in most of the major campaigns from 1440 to 1444.
 The slave system during this period is considered one of the key factors contributing to Ottoman-Hungarian hostilities.
 In addition to economic incentives, military objectives were also a driving force.
 Ottoman territorial expansion required a continuous supply of soldiers, which in turn necessitated the recruitment of new manpower.
 Raids and invasions carried out between 1437 and 1441 all resulted in the seizure of massive numbers of slaves, many of which eventually became Slaves of the Porte (janissaries).
 Although the process of indoctrination and training of these captives took years, these campaigns simultaneously weakened the Kingdom of Hungary and strengthened the Ottoman military.
 Contemporary Ottoman and Christian sources indicate that especially high numbers of captives were taken during the campaigns of 1438–1439.
 In Transylvania in 1455 there were still many cities and towns that were abandoned and had not yet recovered from the raids of 1438–1439.

 As the "key to the realm", the castle of Nándorfehérvár (now Belgrade, Serbia) was the biggest and most fortified border stronghold of Hungary, regarded as the southern gate of the Hungarian Kingdom.
-In 1440, the Ottomans under Sultan Murad II laid siege to Belgrade, the most important Hungarian border fortress in the south, but they had to lift the siege after seven months due to the stiff resistance of the Hungarian garrison and the approaching winter season.
+The sultan took advantage of the Hungarian civil war, the Ottomans under Sultan Murad II laid siege to Belgrade in 1440, the most important Hungarian border fortress in the south, but they had to lift the siege after seven months due to the stiff resistance of the Hungarian garrison and the approaching winter season.
+At the same time Ottoman expeditions raided Hungary, including Transylvania, and as far as the Tisza River and devastating the countryside.
 This situation, combined with an ongoing civil war over the Hungarian royal succession, suggests that an Ottoman victory in 1440 could very likely have led to the collapse of the kingdom shortly thereafter.
 Despite this, many Hungarian nobles remained more concerned with the outcome of the internal conflict than with the threat posed by the Ottomans.

 The Ottoman advance that began in 1438 was halted at the Siege of Belgrade in 1440, the last offensive campaign against Hungary personally led by Sultan Murad II.
 A second attempt to capture Belgrade was not undertaken until 1456, well after the Fall of Constantinople in 1453.
 Following the failed siege, Murad appears to have abandoned the idea of conquering Hungary through a direct assault on Belgrade.
 Instead, he redirected his focus toward Wallachia and Transylvania.
 His broader strategy was to use these lands as a springboard to conquer Hungary from the east, thereby bypassing Belgrade altogether.